AN UPDATE with questions gathered from a couple of the events I attended this summer:

 Q. I don’t live in the U.S. How can I find out if and when Shadow of Night will be available in my country?

 A. As foreign rights to Shadow of Night are sold, we post them here.
-When foreign rights to book #3 sell, we will post them here on this website.
+And as foreign rights to The Book of Life sell, we will post them here on this website.

 Q. Why isn’t there a mass market paperback edition of A Discovery of Witches in the US?